24

 Signal Received (Stage 1)

 Request enters Intake.
-Ops Coordinator (Kaylin) is auto-assigned for triage.
+Marketing Operations Lead (Kaylin) is auto-assigned for triage.
 Entity, lane, and priority fields get verified.

 Auto-Assigned